Can you still get film for that?

 The learning curve.

-The thing that always put me off was the perceived difficulty of using the cameras.
+I had been been so used to cameras that did everything for me.
+The switch to a format where even your film doesn’t come conveniently loaded in a light tight cannister ready for use was daunting.
 In the beginning you have to expect to make mistakes.
 There are a lot of stages to making a picture and it’s easy to forget one of them in the early days.
 All of these steps can make you preoccupied with the technique of shooting and squeeze out creativity.
+Mistakes come at a significant financial cost.
 I found my early shots to be very conservative as a result.

 This was the really interesting thing.
-I couldn’t set up the camera to suit my style of shooting, I had to change my technique to match the camera.
+I couldn’t set up the camera to suit my style of shooting To shoot large format film I had to change my technique to match the camera.
 For portraits I had to engage and talk to my sitter a lot more.
 The camera is comparatively slow to operate, and I had to fill that time up.
 It also meant I had to direct a lot more – I couldn’t wait for a spontaneous moment.
 There was little chance of capturing it.

 The whole process was more involving.
 From loading dark slides to developing the film I felt a greater connection to the work I was doing.
 I was more invested in the process.
 As a result I felt more connected to the work I produced – it felt more like a product of my endeavours.
 More ‘mine’.